lsst-sqre/squash-deployment/README.md

 If you are not familiar with microservices or Kubernetes concepts, we recommend this [tutorial](https://classroom.udacity.com/courses/ud615) from Kelsey Hightower.

-NOTE: some of the steps below will require your AWS credentials and access to the TLS certificates provided by SQuaRE.
-We use AWS Route 53 for the DNS and make backups of the SQuaSH DB to AWS S3.

 ### Requirements

 We assume that you have a Kubernetes cluster that you created on [GKE](https://cloud.google.com/kubernetes-engine/) as well as the [Google Cloud SDK](https://cloud.google.com/sdk/) and the Kubernetes command line client [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) installed.